douglasswmcst/ss2025_web303/practicals/practical6.md

 - Submit your updated repository with all tests implemented
 - Currently the tests are able to complete successfully with the unit tests
 - Integration and E2E tests should also pass if the services are running correctly.
+- Both are not implemented fully yet.
 However, both are failing due to issues with go.sum imports which has been defined in the Dockerfile for each service.

 Task
 - Ensure that the setup of integration and e2e are working and pass successfully